aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Step 9: Browser Access Restored

-After command-line tests confirmed restored connectivity, a browser check was used as a final user-facing verification that internet access was working again.
+After command-line tests confirmed restored external IP connectivity and DNS resolution, a browser check was used as a final user-facing verification that internet access was working again.

 ![PC2 Ethernet browser internet restored](screenshots/case-04-ip-misconfiguration/computer-2/ethernet/pc2-ethernet-10-browser-internet-restored.png)

 ---

-## Fix Applied
+## Solution Applied

 The IPv4 configuration was restored to automatic settings: